NZD (Default)

 Leafy Greens: Leafy greens such as spinach, kale, and Swiss chard are among the most alkaline foods.
 They are loaded with alkaline minerals like magnesium and calcium, which help to counteract acidic conditions in the body.
 The chlorophyll in green vegetables also plays a significant role in detoxifying the body.

-Nuts and Seeds: Almonds, chia seeds, flaxseeds, and pumpkin seeds are among the best alkalizing options.
+Nuts and Seeds, including Almonds, chia seeds, flaxseeds, and pumpkin seeds can be consumed in moderation.
 They provide healthy fats, protein, and essential minerals like magnesium, which help balance pH levels.

-Root Vegetables: Many root vegetables like beets, carrots, sweet potatoes, and radishes are high in alkalizing minerals and have a rich nutrient profile that can help counteract acidity.
+Many root vegetables like beets, carrots, potatoes, sweet potatoes, and radishes are high in alkalizing minerals and have a rich nutrient profile that can help counteract acidity.

 Putting It All Together